30. Untitled - B.P.R.D. (2001)

 Winter’s Fury Map07a

 Released in 2012, Winter's Fury writ large has remained one of the greatest spectacles for GZDoom to date, and "Blizzard Conditions" is one of the most striking cinematic crescendos in a WAD that often seems to be comprised almost entirely of striking cinematic crescendos.
 Combining a truly dramatic setting--a blizzard-besieged secret UAC outpost on a mountaintop in remote Siberia--with blazing gunplay and one of many gripping bossfights, it speaks volumes that "Blizzard Conditions" is, in the context of the whole adventure, simply the calm before the storm.

 Scythe 2 Map16

 You are in a dark storage hold, with only yourself and your weapons.
-You walk down one corridor, sloshing through ankle-high pools of blood, when you hear the electrical aftershock of a teleporter - but nothing is there.
-The snorts and heavy breaths of imps and zombies that SHOULD be attacking you shriek in deathly agony before you even see them.
+You're walking down one corridor, sloshing through ankle-high pools of blood, when you hear the electrical aftershock of a teleporter - but nothing is there.
+You hear the imps and zombies that SHOULD be attacking you shriek in deathly agony before you even see them.
 It occurs to you that you're not alone - you're being stalked.
 Someone or something is out there, and it may not be friendly.